Seal Cruises

 CRESL Seal Cruises

-CRESLI has 2024 cruises to view seals of Shinnecock Bay, NY, using the R/V PECONIC at the Stony Brook University Marine Science Center in Southampton, NY.
+CRESLI has new 2024/2025 cruises to view seals of Shinnecock Bay, NY, on the R/V PECONIC from Stony Brook University Marine Science Center in Southampton, NY.

 Join us as a CRESLI scientist leads 2 hour expeditions to view, photograph and gather information about the diversity and distribution of the seals in Shinnecock Bay.
 You'll learn about the different species of seals in our waters, as well as the characteristics and behaviors that allow these animals to thrive.
 You'll hear about the history of seal exploitation and recovery and see these animals in their natural habitat.